Judd Hamilton: Production, composer, A&R

 After recording the final T-Bones album, Dan Hamilton rejoined the group for a Japan tour with the lineup once again, including the Hamilton Bros., along with Joe Frank Carollo and Tommy Reynolds.
 After the Japanese tour, the T-Bones disbanded.
 Dan, Joe Frank and Tommy got back together in 1970 as Hamilton, Joe Frank & Reynolds.
 Judd lived in London and helped from behind the scenes.
 The band signed a record deal with ABC Dunhill.
 Their first single, "Don't Pull Your Love Out", became a million selling gold record, reaching No. 1 on Cashbox and No. 3 on the Billboard charts in 1971.
 Reynolds left the group in 1972.
 Alan Dennison joined, on keyboards.
 They eventually signed with Playboy Records and made their first single, "Fallin' in Love", became their next gold record hitting No. 1 on the Billboard Charts in 1975.

 In 1990, after spending twenty years in Europe, Hamilton returned to Spokane.
 He started his own small recording studio and was looking forward to working on a project with his brother Dan as the Hamilton Brothers.
-Dan Hamilton died just before Christmas in 1994.
+Dan Hamilton died just before Christmas in 1994 and thus the project never eventuated.
 In 1995, an interview with Judd Hamilton in the Spokesman-Review, there was a strong indication that Hamilton was going to produce a greatest hits CD on a Spokane label.